 Clicky

-Can You Run Your Watercraft Out Of The Water For A Few Seconds?
+Can You Run Your Watercraft Out Of The Water?

-Can you run a jet ski out of the water?
-It’s a great question for any enthusiast looking to maintain their craft in top condition.
-Drawing from my own experiences—and a few close calls—I’ve learned the importance of not running too long out of the water.
+Would it be possible to start your PWC when not in the water?
+Is it safe?
+It’s a great question for any enthusiast looking to maintain their watercraft in top condition.
+Drawing from my own experiences — and a few close calls — I’ve learned the importance of not running too long when not in water.

 Whether it’s a quick engine test or a thorough flush after a day in saltwater, knowing the safe duration is key to preventing damage.
-For a typical run without water, a 15-second max rule applies to safeguard your engine.
+For a typical run without water, a 15-second max rule applies to safeguard your engine!!!
 And when it comes to flushing your PWC connected to a water supply, keeping it under 90 seconds is your best bet.
+(This is mostly for Sea-Doo and their carbon seals!)

 Sea-Doo Uses A different Cooling System